camilapulido/Automatic-Detection-of-spontaneus-activity-with-iGluSnFR/README.md

 ## Image collection and preprocessing:

-Spontaneous glutamate realease can be detected by the increase in fluorescent signal within synaptic boutons.
+Spontaneous glutamate release can be detected by the increase in fluorescent signal within synaptic boutons.
 The sample video bellow exemplified spontaneous activity in a synaptic bouton labeled with an arrow:

 <img src="./Figures/Axon_SynapticBouton_SpontaneousRelease_Arrow3.gif" alt="BoutonActivity" style="width: 400px;"/>

-Signal information corresponding to that specific bouton can be extracted and save by using ImageJ sofware and ['Time Series Analyzer'](https://imagej.net/ij/plugins/time-series.html) Plugin.
+Signal information corresponding to that specific bouton can be extracted and save by using ImageJ software and ['Time Series Analyzer'](https://imagej.net/ij/plugins/time-series.html) Plugin.
 Briefly simply place a round ROI in the desired bouton and Get signal in the corresponding ROI.

 <img src="./Figures/MiniExample_for Video.png" alt="BoutonTrace" style="width: 800px;"/>

 Effortlessly extract and save signal information from every frame, by simply executing the ['Getting Boutons signal code'](Code/SingleBoutons_Minis_iGluSnFR.py), ensuring to save the selected ROIs for future reference (one of the steps in the code).

-Draw ROIS corresponding to the background of neurons, and execute the [Background code]() to automatically get and save backgroung data signal.
+Draw ROIS corresponding to the background of neurons, and execute the [Background code]() to automatically get and save background data signal.

 Import the signal information from all boutons, along with their corresponding background signals, into the IGOR-PRO program (wavemetrics), organizing them into matrix arrays for further analysis.